sensu/sensu-docs/content/sensu-go/5.10/guides/reduce-alert-fatigue.md

 Follow the prompts to add the `hourly` and `is_incident` filters to the Slack handler.

+### Creating a fatigue check filter

+While we can use `sensuctl` to interactively create a filter, we can create more reusable filters through the use of assets.
+Read on to see how to implement a filter using this approach.

 #### Using a Filter Asset

 If you're not already familiar with [assets][asset-reference], take a minute or two and read over our [guide to installing plugins with assets][asset-guide].
 This will help you understand what an asset is and how they are used in Sensu.